New York in 5 Days

-I stayed in SoHo and definitely find that it is the best area to be based in.
+I stayed in SoHo at the Sixty SoHo Hotel (a trendy boutique hotel located in the heart of SoHo) and definitely find that it is the best area to be based in.
 You are in walking distance of all the emblematic areas of the city and it is a beautiful young, trendy and lively neighbourhood.
 With its beautiful cast-iron architecture, green spaces, galleries, fantastic restaurants and lovely boutiques you can easily find a reason not to leave SoHo.

 Upon my arrival in the city I walked down Broadway towards the Financial District and at the end of Wall Street I took a New York Water Taxi tour along the Hudson River.
 This was an ideal way to get a good perspective of the city on a relaxing water tour, passing by iconic monuments such as Brooklyn Bridge, Red Hook, the Statue of Liberty and Ellis Island.

 The 9/11 Memorial impressed me a lot.
 I find it is the most breathtaking and beautifully conceptualised memorial I have ever seen.
 It clearly demonstrates the hole left behind in the city but for me the sunlight shining in represented a sign of light from heaven.
 I asked a security guard about the meaning of the design and he told me that the water represented the tears shed by the victims’ families and that the smaller square hole in the centre represented the hole left in their hearts.
 I found that very touching and emotional.

 It was rather difficult to get a clear shot of the Charging Bull as there is always someone either touching it or posing for their picture.
 I didn't expect it to be so popular amongst the tourists.
 They say you become a millionaire if you touch it but I think that is a bit too good to be true.
 I touched it and so far nothing has changed for me...